The Best Travel Insurance Coverages for 2025

 Cancel for Any Reason

-CFAR only covers up to 60% of your penalty amounts, so you don’t get back all of what you put in, and it won’t cover trips that cost more than $10,000 per person, so there are boundaries.
-But if you’re really uncertain about what the travel environment might look like when you’re abroad, and you want the greatest amount of no-questions-asked additional protection against literally any reason you could cancel a trip, CFAR is the way to go.
+CFAR only covers up to 75% of your penalty amounts, so you don’t get back all of what you put in, and it won’t cover trips that cost more than $10,000 per person, so there are boundaries.
+But if you’re really uncertain about what the travel environment might look like when you’re abroad, and you want the

-Who knows what 2024 has in store?
-If you’re traveling in the year ahead, travel insurance and assistance services from Generali can help protect you against the unexpected.
+Who knows what 2025 has in store?
+If you’re traveling in the year ahead, travel insurance with assistance services from Generali Global Assistance can help protect you against the unexpected.

 Average Customer Rating: